-The humidifying column holds 130 ml (4.4 oz) of ultrapure water, which is enough to continuously provide humidity for up to three or four days.
+The humidifying column holds 130 ml (4.4 oz) of ultrapure water, which is enough to continuously provide humidity for up to 72 hours.
 When the water level approaches the minimum indicator (approximately one-third full), add 18 Mohm•cm ultrapure water to reach the maximum level.